Tough c interview questions

 Output: Compilation error

-Assigning any value to the variable at the time of declaration is known as initialization while assigning any value to variable not at the time of declaration is known assignment.
+Assigning a value to a variable at the time of declaration is known as initialization, while assigning a value to a variable not at the time of declaration is known as assignment.

 (b)